Mutimir of Serbia

-Mutimir (Мутимир, Μουντιμῆρος) was prince of Serbia from ca. 850 until 891.
-He defeated the Bulgar army, allied himself with the Byzantine emperor and ruled the first Serbian Principality when the Christianization of the Serbs took place and the Eparchy of Ras was established.
+Mutimir (Мутимир, Μουντιμῆρος) was prince of the first Serbian Principality from ca. 850 until 891.
+He defeated the Bulgar army, and allied himself with the Byzantine emperor, and the Church in Serbia with the Ecumenical Patriarchate of Constantinople.

-He was the eldest son of Knez Vlastimir, great-great-grandson of the Unknown Archont, who managed to unite the Serb tribes into a state.
+He was the eldest son of Knez Vlastimir, great-great-grandson of the unnamed 7th-century Serbian ruler, who managed to unite the Serb tribes into a state.
 He initially ruled together with his two younger brothers, but they revolted against him and he exiled them to Bulgaria, as guarantors of peace.

 Background

 It is thought that the rapid extension of Bulgars over Slavs to the south prompted the Serbs to unite into a state.
 It is known that the Serbs and Bulgars lived in peace until the invasion in 839 (the last years of Theophilos).
 Vlastimir united several Serbian tribes, Emperor Theophilos (r.
 829–842) probably granted the Serbs independence, and they acknowledged nominal overlordship of the Emperor.
 The annexation of western Macedonia by the Bulgars changed the political situation, Malamir or Presian may have seen a threat in the Serb consolidation, and opted to include them in their conquest of Slav lands.

 Khan Presian I of Bulgaria (r.
 836–852) invades Serbian territory between 839 and 842.
 The Bulgars may have been threatened by the Serbs, or, perhaps, the Byzantines wanted to divert Bulgarian attention so that they could cope with the Slavic uprising in the Peloponnese.
 The invasion led to a 3-year war, from which Vlastimir emerged victorious; the heavily defeated Khan Presian made no territorial gains, lost many of his men, and was driven out by Vlastimir's army.

 The war ended with the death of Theophilos in 842, which released Vlastimir from his obligations to the Byzantine Empire, but also gave the Bulgarians the opportunity to annex the areas of Ohrid, Bitola and Devol in 842–843.

 Vlastimir continued expanding to the west, taking southeast Bosnia and northeast Herzegovina (Hum).
 In the meantime, Braničevo, Morava, Timok, Vardar and Podrimlje were occupied by the Bulgars.